CIS Mortgages Explained

 Example calculation

-Take a look at the example payslip below, the figures the CIS mortgage lenders use will be based on the ‘value of measured work’ figure.
-In this example, it’s the £4,275 amount.
-Lenders will take the total sum of the last 12 months payslips to establish the total of your personal income.
+Take a look at the example payslip below.
+The figures the CIS mortgage lenders use will be based on the ‘value of measured work’ figure.
+In this example, it’s £4,275.
+Lenders will take the total sum of the last 12 months’ payslips to establish the total of your personal income.

-Typical lending figures would be based on approximately 4-4.5 times this amount but could be less if you have other monthly commitments such as other mortgages, dependent children, loans, and credit cards.
+Typical lending figures would be based on approximately 4-4.5 times this amount.
+Still, they could be less if you have other monthly commitments, such as other mortgages, dependent children, loans, and credit cards.

 We're so confident in our service, we guarantee it.